atridey/InosineSub-GQuadruplex-Fig-Gen/README.md

 S-scores must be included under the heading `S`
 ##### Generation
-Navigate to the following cell:
+In `docking_jitterplots.ipynb`, navigate to the following cell:
 ```py
 LIG = 'CHANGE'
 CONF = 'CHANGE'